 systems that will help counter this effect.
 If you are just starting off, I suggest turning on all the brakes.
 With this, you sacrifice casting distance but also receive zero backlashes.
 As you use your rod more and more, you can remove a few of the brakes and get much greater distance on your casts because you will learn how to avoid backlashes without them.
 Generally, fewer brakes mean more casting distance.

-Adjust the Tension Knob
+4. Adjust The Reel’s Tension Knob

-Learn How to Cast
+5. Learn How to Cast It Correctly

 The bar will put the reel in free spool allowing the line to come off.
 To make an overhead cast, bring the rod behind you over your shoulder at about 45 degrees.
 Perform a swift movement forward towards the water while releasing the thumb bar and line at the same time.
 Your lure or bait will now start flying towards the water.
 Right as your lure hits the water and maybe a split second before, put your thumb back on the spool just like before.
 Start your retrieve from here.

-Fishing and Retrieving
+Fishing and Retrieving With A Baitcaster

 If you are one of these, consider purchasing a left-handed reel from the start so you can operate the rod with your dominant hand.
 This will not affect your ability to fish with it at all.
 The fish do not see what hand you reel with.
 Just be aware beforehand that left-handed baitcasting reels can sometimes be harder to find.

 When you get a bite, depending on your type of lure, set the hook by performing a sudden jerk with the rod.
 If the lure is a frog or another weedless bait, wait about five extra seconds before setting that hook and set it hard.
 If it has treble hooks, you can set it right away most of the time without losing the fish.
 Many times, fish will hit these lures hard enough to hook themselves.

 Baitcasting Rods are Awesome

 Baitcasters really are an amazing invention.
 They provide anglers with a great tool that has proven themselves time and time again on the water to catch huge fish.
 Regardless of your skill level regarding their use, I believe everyone can benefit from figuring out how to use a baitcasting rod properly and effectively.
 They are specifically designed to help you catch bigger fish.

 What are your thoughts on baitcasting rods?
 Do you like them?
 Do you hate them?
 What kinds of fish have you caught using them?
 We want to know.
 Leave a comment below so we can hear what you have to say!